cheatham1/SoftwareBook/data_and_simulated_data.md

 signals from several simulated events can be piled-up to create samples with a realistic experimental background.

-* Reconstruction:  particle trajectories and energies from the detector are reconstructed.
+* Reconstruction:  Particle trajectories and energies from the detector are reconstructed.
 Such final samples are used by the physicists.